cebix/frodo4/README.md

 involves typing in some BASIC commands.
 Luckily, Frodo has an “auto-start” feature which types in the necessary commands for you.

-Click on the “Auto-Start From Drive 8” button to close the settings window and start the emulator with the .D64 image you have mounted in drive number 8.
+Click on the “Auto-Start Drive 8” button to close the settings window and start the emulator with the .D64 image you have mounted in drive number 8.
 You will now see the beautiful, blue startup screen of the Commodore 64 with the iconic “READY.” prompt and a LOAD command executing.

 Important key combinations inside the emulator window: